tom1299/helm-k8s-playground/cka-tasks/networking/udp-communication/README.md

 ## TODOs
 - How to use `create deplyoyment` when only providing args ?
 - Which socat udp command to use (LISTEN or RECV) ?
+- Write tests that verify the `rr` behaviour.

 ## Findings
 ### Deployment